starc007/love-language/readme.md

 ## 💌 Contact

 For questions, suggestions, or love letters about the language, please open an issue on GitHub.

-## 🌟 Acknowledgments

-- Inspired by esoteric programming languages
-- Built with Rust for performance and safety
-- Special thanks to all contributors who spread the love!

 Remember: Code with love! ❤️